Please click to expand…

 Our HQ premises are properly maintained, secure and alarmed.
 All home-based IT is properly secured and password protected.

-We will ensure that we have data privacy agreements with all our third party suppliers and data processors.
+We will ensure that we have Third Party Data Processing Agreements (contract), or letters or emails of agreement, with all our third party suppliers and data processors.

 All personal data and special categories of personal data are transmitted using high secure data transfer protocols including password protection.